-In Nigeria (NGA) and Venezuela (VEZ), where nearly half of the oil and gas industry is offshore or near the coast (NAPIMS, 2021), we found that fossil CH4 emissions are smaller in inversions than in the NGHGIsNIs.
+In Nigeria (NGA) and Venezuela (VEZ), where nearly half of the oil and gas industry is offshore or near the coast (NAPIMS, 2021), we found that fossil CH4 emissions are smaller in inversions than in the NGHGIs.
+This result should be considered with

+2021), we found that fossil CH4 emissions are smaller in inversions than in the NGHGIs.
 This result should be considered with caution as those countries have a small size, thus with emissions difficult to constrain by global inversions.
-The, the presence of clouds furtherthat reduces the number of GOSAT soundings, and anthropogenic and natural CH4 emissions are collocated with fossil ones.
-Finally, for Mexico (MEX), GOSAT and in-situ inversions show good agreement with respect to NGHGIsNI.
-However, this apparent agreement might stem from both an overestimation of offshore emissions (not included here in inversions due to land masking-) and an underestimation of inland fossil fuel emissions by the NGHGIs (Zavala-Araiza et al., 2021).
-NI (Zavala-Araiza et al., 2021).
+The presence of clouds further reduces the number of GOSAT soundings, and anthropogenic and natural CH4 emissions are collocated with fossil ones.
+Finally, for Mexico (MEX), GOSAT and in-situ inversions show good agreement with respect to NGHGIs.
+However, this apparent agreement might stem from both an overestimation of offshore emissions (not included here in inversions due to land masking) and an underestimation of inland fossil fuel emissions by the NGHGIs (Zavala-Araiza et al., 2021).
 Possible reasons could include: 1) In MEX, roughly 80% of oil production and 60% of gas production is from offshore shallow water wells.
-Emission inventories seem to be overestimating offshore emissions of CH4 by about an order of magnitude (Zavala-Araiza et al., 2021); (Zavala-Araiza et al., 2021); 2) Emission factors used in bottom-up inventories are generic (not specific for Mexican type of wells, reservoir, technology, age of technology, etc.); 3) Due to the elongated shape of Mexico2 and because it is surrounded by water, the spread of the inversions are higher compared to other countries.
+Emission inventories seem to be overestimating offshore emissions of CH4 by about an order of magnitude (Zavala-Araiza et al., 2021); 2) Emission factors used in bottom-up inventories are generic (not specific for Mexican type of wells, reservoir, technology, age of technology, etc.); 3) Due to the elongated shape of Mexico, and because it is surrounded by water, the spread of the inversions are higher compared to other countries.